tommicarraro/Mac-like-automatic-brightness-KDE/README.md

 ## TODO:

-[] Automatically get refresh rate of display
+- [ ] Automatically get refresh rate of displa
-[] Optimize the code for fast change: the brightness change is too slow [] Keyboard backlight: improve the transition like for the screen [] Keyboard backlight: automatically get paths and variables [] Add support for other desktop environments
+- [ ] Optimize the code for fast change: the brightness change is too slow
+- [ ] Keyboard backlight: improve the transition like for the screen
+- [ ] Keyboard backlight: automatically get paths and variables
+- [ ] Create a custom curve and do not change linearly
+- [ ] Add support for other desktop environments

 ## Now as a system service